medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 > java    2
 ```

-Since it is a pure Stream, the word "java" will appear duplicated in the end,
+Since it is a Stream, the word "java" will appear duplicated in the end,
 with a count of 2.

 ## References